Collinformatics/HackTheBox/SkillsAssessment/SQLInjectionFundamentals/writeup.md

           <form action="/api/register.php" method="POST" id="registrationForm">

-        We will need to send the request to https://ip:port/api/register.php
+        We will need to send the request to: ip:port/api/register.php